stephenh/stephenh.github.com/drafts/easy-code-generation.markdown

    Even though it is generated, developers will inevitably look at the artifacts that code generation produces during the course of programming/debugging/etc. Opening up generated files should not cause their eyes to burn.

    Generated output should have good formating, no warnings, and be generally as hand-written as possible.
-This will gradually reduce the "oh god no generated code" feeling that most developers understandably have picked up.
+This will gradually reduce the "oh god no generated code" feeling that most developers have picked up.

 2. Easy to read templates